MrCabrito/arnold_aovs_comp/README.md

 1. Close Nuke

+2. Download the Win RAR file.

+3. Uncompress the Win RAR file.

-2. Copy all the folder into the .nuke folder.
+4. Copy the uncompressed folder into the .nuke folder, that is found inside the user folder.

+5. Open or create a file called menu.py inside the .nuke folder.

-3. Inside the .nuke folder create a file with the name menu.py or if it exists open it and add the next three lines:
+6. Inside the file add the next lines:

 ```python
   import arnold_aovs_comp.aovs_UI